-InfiniBand is a high-speed hardware, specialized protocols, high-density serial interconnection that increases CPU utilization, decreases latency, and eases the management problems of data centers.
+InfiniBand is a high speed, high density serial interconnect that increases CPU utilization, decreases latency, and eases the management problems of data centers.
 The term "InfiniBand" refers to the entire hardware, communication, and management infrastructure.
-This technology increases the communication speed between the following:
+Use of this technology increases the communication speed between the following: